-Board Rounds is one of the newest medical podcasts, created by Meded Media and BoardVitals.
+Board Rounds is created by Meded Media and BoardVitals.
 Hosted by Dr. Ryan Gray, Dr. Mike Natter, Dr. Karen Shackelford and Dr. Andrea Paul of BoardVitals, each episode is centered around the USMLE Step 1 and COMLEX Level 1 exams with the purpose of helping medical students make sure they are as prepared as possible to take their board exams.

 “The Undifferentiated Medical Student podcast is about helping medical students to choose a medical specialty and plan a career in medicine.
 The list of career options available to medical students is large, but the time to explore them all is short.”

 Hosted by Ian Drummond, a 4th-year medical student, the Undifferentiated Medical Student podcast is geared towards medical students who are lost when it comes to choosing the right path for their future medical careers.
 Their medical podcasts are interview-based with physicians from specialties and subspecialties listed on the AAMC’s Careers in Medicine website.

 “I really enjoy it and the physicians that are interviewed give amazing advice for students and insights into their specialties.” – AK47XLAX